jakesower/old-data-prism/README.md

 This repository is under active development.
 There are parts of the website that are incomplete, and the suite of operations, charts, and analyses are limited.

 That said, the most important structures are in place and working.
 I will be updating the `Learn` section to included tutorials that will showcase existing functionality, which covers enough cases to be genuinely useful.
-I hope to have this done by Jan 4.
+Currently there is only one available, but it will expand.

 ## TODO

 - Tutorials that better showcase functionality.
-- HTTP imports.
+- Bugs in tracking chart state.
 - Export Remix recipes via JSON.
 - UI for importing Remix recipes.
 - Improve error message handling and validation.